Nova Scotia Sales Tax (HST) Calculator 2025

 Sales Taxes in Nova Scotia

-Nova Scotia is one of the provinces in Canada that charges a Harmonized Sales Tax (HST) of 15%.
-The HST is applied to most goods and services, although there are some categories that are exempt or rebated from the HST.
+The Harmonized Sales Tax (HST) rate charged in Nova Scotia is 14%.
+The HST applies to most goods and services, although some categories are exempt or rebated from it.

 Fixed